– interviewed by Instructor Lis (March 2007)

 As manager of a large organisation, Aileen enjoys the lack of responsibility in class.
 “I liked coming in as a novice, starting as a raw beginner.
 It made me reflect on learning — approaching something new with an open mind.
 The struggle with co-ordination at the start was hard, but there was a great sense of achievement and satisfaction in working through that stage and mastering the movements.
 You have to stick at it.”

 Tai Chi is a framework for remembering the importance of quietness and stillness.
 In her managerial role, she encourages her staff to keep a balance between home and work in their lives.
-When she began Tai Chi, her organisation was undergoing a number of changes.
+When she began Tai Chi, her organisation was undergoing several changes.
 Her increasing knowledge gave her a set of skills to draw upon when tensions increased.
 Like many office workers, Aileen experiences occasional headaches and neck and shoulder stiffness.
-Now she knows how to loosen the stiff muscles with the warm-up and Silk Reeling exercises and how Qigong practice can calm a busy mind.
+Now she knows how to loosen the stiff muscles with the warm-up and Silk Reeling exercises and how Qigong practise can calm a busy mind.

 Her organisation experiences a lot of change.
 When I suggested this may be stressful, Aileen replied in true Tai Chi fashion that changes are good in a way because they prevent a group from becoming stuck.
 She sees that change enables people to rethink and improve things, to find another way.